 One of the most anticipated books in the carnivore diet space has finally arrived, and in just a couple of months, it has become a huge success.

 I’ve been following Dr Shawn Baker online through his blog and the podcast episodes he’s been featured in over the years.
-So, when I heard he was going to be one of the first people to write the definitive guide with The Carnivore Diet book, I was pretty excited to give it a review.
+So, when I heard he would be one of the first people to write the definitive guide with The Carnivore Diet book, I was pretty excited to give it a review.

 Let’s see what the hype is about.

 What Is The Carnivore Diet Book By Shawn Baker?

 Despite being the number 1 ranked publication in Amazon’s “Barbecuing & Grilling” category, it’s not a recipe book.

 The first time I read it (yes, I’ve read it twice), I was pleasantly surprised about how much information on scientific and nutritional research can be found on the pages.

 Shawn goes far beyond just providing some ideas on how you may change your thinking about meat and other animal products.